denzuko-archive/denzuko-website/_posts/2015-01-23-introductions.md

 Who and what is a Dwight Spencer.
 Well that is both hard and easy to define depending on which prospective one wishes to evaluate.

-On one hand there is the geeky hacker that is always tinkering, loves
+On one hand there is the geeky hacker that is always tinkering, loves shadowrun,